Daniel Weichel: Bellator MMA

 After four consecutive victories, Weichel was expected to face newly crowned featherweight champion, Patrício Freire, in a second fight at Bellator 188 on November 16, 2017.
 However, Freire pulled out of the fight due to multiple injuries.
 Weichel eventually faced Patricio Freire in a rematch in the main event at Bellator 203 on July 14, 2018.
 He lost the back-and-forth fight via split decision.

 After the title fight, Weichel faced Goiti Yamauchi at Bellator 210 on November 30, 2018.
 He lost the close fight via split decision.

 As the opening round fight of the Bellator Featherweight World Grand Prix First Round, Weichel faced Saul Rogers at Bellator 228 on September 28, 2019.
 Weichel won the fight via unanimous decision as he rocked Rogers late in the opening round.

 In the quarterfinals, Weichel was initially expected to face Emmanuel Sanchez in a rematch in February 2020.
 However, the date got pushed back and they were next expected to face at Bellator 241 on March 13, 2020.
 However, the whole event was eventually cancelled due to the prevailing COVID-19 pandemic.
 The bout was rescheduled and took place at Bellator 252 on November 12.
 Weichel lost the bout via unanimous decision.

 Weichel faced Keoni Diggs on June 25, 2021 at Bellator 261.
 He won the close bout via split decision.

 Weichel faced Pedro Carvalho at Bellator 270 on November 5, 2021.
 He lost the bout via unanimous decision.

 Weichel faced Rob Whiteford on May 13, 2022 at Bellator 281.
 He won the bout via TKO stoppage in the first round.

 Weichel was set to face Akhmed Magomedov at Bellator 288 on November 18, 2022.
 However, Magomedov pulled out due to unknown reason and was replaced by Timur Khizriev.
 Weichel lost the bout via unanimous decision.

+Weichel faced Mads Burnell on September 23, 2023 at Bellator 299.
+He lost the fight via unanimous decision.
+After the bout, Weichel retired from mixed martial arts competition.

+Oktagon MMA

+Returning from retirement, Weichel faced Aboubakar Tounkara in the main event on September 20, 2025, at Oktagon 76.
+He won the fight via unanimous decision.